shyd/STM32CubeF4/Projects/STM32F429ZI-Nucleo/Templates/readme.txt

   - This example runs on STM32F429ZI devices.

-  - This example has been tested with STMicroelectronics $BOARDNAME boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics NUCLEO-F429ZI Rev.B boards and can be easily tailored to any other supported device and development board.